oracle-samples/oracle-timesten-samples/languages/python/README.md

 This sample demonstrates how to store, index, update, and query JSON documents in TimesTen using the `python-oracledb` driver.
 It showcases loading JSON files, creating a functional index on JSON content, retrieving documents by identifier and by user, and presenting JSON line items in a relational view.

+The sample performs the following steps:

-* Creates and drops the `j_purchaseorder` table that stores JSON purchase orders
+* Creates a `j_purchaseorder` table that stores JSON purchase orders
 * Inserts two JSON purchase orders loaded from sample files
 * Creates a JSON index on the `User` attribute for efficient lookups
 * Updates a purchase order document with revised JSON content